-Adan Quan is a member of the Class of 2023 and one of the copy editors for Portrait.
-This is his first year on staff as a sophomore.
-Adan’s favorite...
+Adan Quan is a member of the Class of 2023 and one of the Editors-in-Chief of for Portrait.
+This is his third year on staff as a senior.
+He also reports...

 Optimism, Surprise, Concern

 Teachers react to receiving vaccines and to the new back to school plan

 Mathematics teacher Maggie Moore doesn’t cry often.
 But she did when she received her confirmation for her appointment to get her first dose of the COVID-19 vaccine.
 She was moved to tears of gratitude for scientists and healthcare workers who have been “fighting so hard for us all.”

 East Lansing Public Schools (ELPS) announced in early January that teachers would be eligible to receive a COVID-19 vaccination under the state vaccination plan.
 But with this news the district created a back-to-school plan that brought all teachers back in-person, unless extenuating circumstances prevent them from doing so.

 During online school, Moore has been trying to focus on the positives throughout the year, hoping to have better mental health to balance out any physical health anxieties.